 10. Have your questions ready for your interviewers

 At the end of your interview, you’re typically given some time to ask the interviewer some questions.
 Always have questions ready.

-If you need a set of proven questions that will position you as a high value candidate, you’re welcome.
-I have shared my ‘questions to bring up in interviews’ document with you here.
-There’s even a link to my free Notion template with the questions.
+If you need a set of proven questions that will position you as a high value candidate, access my marketing & career resources here.

 In addition to these, I suggest you draft a few customized questions drawn from your research of the company and audit that will show your knowledge, interest and fit for the role.

 Maybe you read in the news that the company you’re interviewing with was recently acquired by another company.